ddella/open-smart-joystick/README.md

 Preamble of a status packet = 0xAA

-The following byte represents any of the button.
+The following byte represents the "button".
+Each button on the remote has a bit associated to it.
 Bits [5-7] are always 0.

 ```
 +------+------+------+------+------+------+------+------+